 Your CPF Retirement Account will be created for you when you turn 55.
 At this point, a portion of the savings in your CPF Ordinary Account and Special Account will be transferred to the Retirement Account to meet your applicable Retirement Sum.

-The Full Retirement Sum is $166,000 for people turning 55 from 1 January 2017.
+The Retirement Sum Scheme provides CPF members a monthly income to support a basic standard of living during retirement.
 Upon reaching the Payout Age, CPF pays you a monthly income to support a basic standard of living during retirement.
 Based on the amount in your Retirement Account, you will either:

 If you continue working after 55, you can still use the monthly contribution that goes into your Ordinary Account to service your housing loan.
 This means that even if you have not met the Full Retirement Sum upon reaching 55, you can still use your Ordinary Account contributions for your housing loan repayments.

-Please note that the CPF Housing Withdrawal Limits may apply in either instance.
+Please note that the CPF Housing Limits may apply.
 This limit helps to protect you from overspending on housing loan repayments at the expense of your retirement savings.